itchio/butler/docs/installing.md

   * `~/.config/itch/bin` on Linux
   * `~/Library/Application Support/itch/bin` on Mac OS

+The itch app will update its version of butler to the latest stable on start-up.
+If you upgrade it to the bleeding-edge version, the itch app will stop checking for upgrades.

 ## Adding butler to your path

 Adding an executable to your path allows you to launch it from anywhere,